rwth-acis/RequirementsBazaar/README.md

  2. To configure your database access look at the [Configuration](#configuration) section
  3. Compile the project with `ant`
  4. Create a new database called `reqbaz`, possibly with UTF-8 collation
- 5. Run `ant migrate-db` to create your db schema
+ 5. Run `ant migrate-db` to create your db schema or migrate to a newer version while updating your service
  6. If you need sample data run the file `\etc\add_reqbaz_demo_data.sql` or `\etc\add_reqbaz_demo_data_full.sql`

 Configuration